See the Story Index for Wael Abdelgawad’s other stories.

 The corners of Chausiku’s mouth turned down in bitterness.
 “I lived in a shelter downtown, and sometimes in a cardboard box.
 Do you know what saved me?”

 “Amiri.
 My son.
 He stepped up, became a man, took care of me.
 So don’t you dare come in here and lecture.
 You haven’t slept in a box.
 You haven’t suffered the humiliation of relieving yourself on the street, having people look at you like you’re subhuman.
 I tried living a principled life.
 Then I grew up.
-Can you possibly understand that?”
+Can you understand that?”

 I nodded, saying nothing.